EnigmaCurry/curlbomb/README.md

 `--mime-type MIME_TYPE` The mime-type header to send, by default "text/plain"

+`--pipe` construct the client command with pipe syntax rather than process substitution. curlbomb usually constructs client commands that look like `bash <(curl ...)`, but this doesn't work for some scripts that check for interactive input.
+In these cases `--pipe` will transform the client command into the more traditional `curl ... |
+bash`.

 `--disable-knock` Don't require a X-knock HTTP header from the client.
 Normally, curlbombs are one-time-use and meant to be